 Then, the fully implicit BDF2 scheme with variable time-step sizes of the space FCH equation \eqref{cont: Problem-FCH} is given as

 with the Fourier pseudo-spectral approximation for the spatial discretization.

-Besides, we compute the first-level numerical solution with the TR-BDF2 method\cite{Liao2021math.NA} which achieves reasonable accuracy and controls possible oscillations around the initial time.
-And there exists a positive constant $c_0$, depends on the parameter $\Omega$, $\epsilon$ and $\phi^0$, such that
+The first-level numerical solution is computed by the TR-BDF2 method\cite{Liao2021math.NA} which achieves reasonable accuracy and controls possible oscillations around the initial time.
+It is easy to verify that there exists a positive constant $c_0$, depends on the parameter $\Omega$, $\epsilon$ and $\phi^0$, such that